 “The Major Barrier to Learning is not intellectual, but emotional” – Josh Kaufman.

-It is also important to remove any emotional barriers – self limiting beliefs, doubts, confusions,etc. Our brain constantly plays tricks on us.
-Or you could distracted to learn the next skill before you even finish the current quest (shiny object syndrome).
+It is also important to remove any emotional barriers – self-limiting beliefs, doubts, confusions, etc. Our brain constantly plays tricks on us.
+Or you could be distracted to learn the next skill before you even finish the current quest (shiny object syndrome).

 The fewer distractions you have while practicing, the more quickly you’ll acquire the skill.

-In the book, Josh Kaufman does research to validate that it takes 20 hours to learn anything.
+In the book, Josh Kaufman researches to validate that it takes 20 hours to learn anything.
 He gives us case studies of how he was able to learn multiple things as he was putting the ideas into the book together.

 20 HOURS – that’s not a lot.Right?